Note: ENGL 102 or 120 is a prerequisite for all religious studies courses.

 RELST 220: Bible I - Old Testament Religion (3)

-Study of the religion, history and culture of ancient Israel based upon a critical examination of the Hebrew scriptures within the context of ancient Near Eastern civilizations.
+This course is a study of the religion, history and culture of ancient Israel based upon a critical examination of the Hebrew scriptures within the context of ancient Near Eastern civilizations.
 Attention is given to the contemporary relevance of Israel's faith to the Christian church.

 RELST 221: Bible II - New Testament Christianity (3)

-Study of the basic religious and cultural characteristics of early Christianity based upon a critical analysis of the New Testament as understood within the context of Jewish and Greco-Roman religious and literary traditions.
+This course is a study of the basic religious and cultural characteristics of early Christianity based upon a critical analysis of the New Testament as understood within the context of Jewish and Greco-Roman religious and literary traditions.

 RELST 240: The Religious Other (3)

-Introduction to the comparative religious enterprise in ancient literature and modern scholarship.
+This course is an introduction to the comparative religious enterprise in ancient literature and modern scholarship.
 Focusing on the problems of contact, coexistence and conflict between religious communities, this course will explore the perennial struggle to make sense of other religions.
 Special attention will be given to the strategies of inclusion, exclusion and dialogue that have characterized the history of religions from the earliest times to present day.

 RELST 241: The Hindu Tradition (3)

-Introduction to the Hindu religious tradition.
+This course is an introduction to the Hindu religious tradition.
 The course will focus on the most important periods, movements and aspects of the development of this multi-layered belief system in South Asia.
 Attention will be given to mythology, ritual practice, the arts and society from the earliest archaeological evidence to the modern period.

 RELST 242: The Buddhist Tradition (3)

-Introduction to the Buddhist religious tradition.
+This course is an introduction to the Buddhist religious tradition.
 Attention will be given to its mythology, ritual practice, sacred texts and society.
 The course will begin with the origins of the Buddhist tradition in India and examine its development in various regions and periods up to the present day.

 RELST 244: East Asian Religious Traditions (3)

-Introduction to the major ideas and movements that have shaped the religious landscape of East Asia.
+This course is an introduction to the major ideas and movements that have shaped the religious landscape of East Asia.
 Focusing on the religious history and experience of a particular region (China, Vietnam, Korea or Japan), the course investigates the complex interactions and intersections of Confucian, Daoist and local spirit-worship traditions, as well as the influence of religious movements originating outside the East Asian cultural area, especially Buddhism and Christianity.

 RELST 247: The Jewish Tradition (3)

-Survey of the history and characteristic religious beliefs and practices of Judaism from its beginning to modern times.
+This course is a survey of the history and characteristic religious beliefs and practices of Judaism from its beginning to modern times.
 Emphasis on major themes (God, Torah, Chosen People, Messianism) and movements.